As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

-- Using a chainsaw (and proper safety gear), cut a star-shaped pattern into the log, but only go down about half-way.
+- Using a chainsaw (and proper safety gear), cut a star-shaped pattern into the log, only halfway down.
 Okay, you probably don’t have a chainsaw just hanging around but ask a friend or rent one from the local hardware store.

 - Next, start a small fire in the middle of the cut using dry kindling.

-Sure, it may seem difficult to construct, but you’ll definitely impress your camping buddies with this interesting cooking technique.
+Sure, it may seem challenging to construct, but you’ll impress your camping buddies with this interesting cooking technique.